Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-options.md

 [VERIFY: src/Packetery/Module/Options/Exporter.php#outputExportTxt].
 The export masks the API password and removes the API key, but every other setting goes into the file as it is [VERIFY: src/Packetery/Module/Options/Exporter.php#getExportContent].
-An object of an unknown class is printed as its type alone, so the export shows no content of such a value [VERIFY: src/Packetery/Module/Options/Exporter.php#formatVariable].
+An object of an unknown class is printed as its type and its class name, without its content [VERIFY: src/Packetery/Module/Options/Exporter.php#formatVariable].

 The settings page needs the SOAP extension for the sender check.
 Without the extension the page